drashland/website-v2/docs/drash/v2.x/2_tutorials/6_services/5_drash_approved_services/6_etag.md

 import {
   Drash,
-  EtagService,
+  ETagService,
 } from "./deps.ts";

-// Instantiate the service and set the Etag to "strong".
-Set to strong by default const etag = new EtagService({
+// Instantiate the service and set the ETag to "strong".
+Set to strong by default const etag = new ETagService({
   // optional:
   // weak: true /* instead of strong, it will set the etag to weak */ });